roby-admin/LOKI_MAIN/README.txt

 certutil -hashfile "loki.zip" sha256

-add an exception to Defender:
+if your AV detect false/positive add an exception to Defender:

 Run in elevated shell (search cmd in Start menu and hit Ctrl+Shift+Enter).